Law enforcement in Qatar

-Law enforcement in Qatar comes under the control of the Ministry of Interior of Qatar under HE Sheikh Khalifa bin Hamad bin Khalifa Al Thani, which administers the various law enforcement agencies of Qatar.
-Both women and men can be admitted to law enforcement agencies in the country, provided they attend a police academy before being admitted.
+In Qatar, the responsibility for law enforcement lies with the Ministry of Interior under current minister Sheikh Khalifa bin Hamad bin Khalifa Al Thani.
+The ministry administers the various law enforcement agencies of Qatar.
+To become a policeman or a policewoman in a law enforcement agency in Qatar attendance to a police academy is required.

 History

 The first police agency formed in the State of Qatar was the 'Discipline Police' in 1949.
 This agency began its duties in 1949 at Doha Police Section which was located in the centre of Souq Waqif.
 The functions of this section consisted of providing security protection for citizens, maintaining discipline by moving patrols, carrying out the mission of permanent guards at vital areas in the capital and organising traffic movement.
 It also carried out all other police related duties such as conducting investigations on criminal and traffic cases and referring the accused to the courts.

 In response to widespread protests which broke out in Qatar in 1956, then-emir Ali bin Abdullah Al Thani began heavily investing in the police force.
 As a result, a new police headquarters was built during the 1950s.

 The Qatar Police played a role in securing the 2022 FIFA World Cup.
 Furthermore, over 3,000 Turkish riot police officers were deployed alongside Qatari forces to help manage crowds and secure stadiums.

 On July 18, 2024, Qatari police officers were deployed throughout Paris as part of agreement with France to assist in protecting the public due to terrorism concerns prior to the upcoming Olympic games.